kpatil092/kvshell/README.md

 ## Features
 - Supports **Create, Read, Update, Delete (CRUD)** operations
 - Keys are **integers**, values are **arbitrary-length byte strings**
+- Each client connection is handled by a dedicated thread
 - Custom binary protocol for reliable transmission over TCP
 - Client supports:
   - **Interactive mode**: run commands with a prompt